 Mutual recognition not agreed

-While the UK was part of the EU, the Mutual Recognition of Professional Qualifications Directive stated which European qualifications were recognised in the UK and vice versa.
+When the UK was part of the EU, the Mutual Recognition of Professional Qualifications Directive stated which European qualifications were recognised in the UK and vice versa.

-Since the Brexit transition period ended on 31 December 2020, this directive no longer applies to the UK.
+But since the Brexit transition period ended on 31 December 2020, this directive no longer applies to the UK.

 Architects from the EU who already have their qualifications recognised in the UK by the Architects Registration Board (ARB) – the statutory body that regulates the UK architecture profession – will be able to continue practising as will architects with UK qualifications already recognised by national registration boards in Europe.